COMMON BROWN LEMUR

 Daily Life and Group Dynamics

-Brown lemurs are gregarious and live in groups that have no noticeable hierarchy—unlike many other lemur species’ groups in which females are dominant.
-Groups vary in size based on location.
-They are usually composed of as many males as females and include adults, juveniles, and infants.
-On average, groups count 3 to 12 individuals.
-In Mayotte, they tend to be larger.
-Where the forest is lush and most populated, there can be as many as 40 to 60 brown lemurs per square kilometer (0.4 square mile).
-Much less in other areas, like the lowland rainforests of the Ankeniheny-Zahema Corridor (CAZ) in eastern Madagascar, where density doesn’t exceed 10 individuals per square kilometer (0.4 square mile).
-This protected area—one of the largest rainforests remaining in Madagascar—has been affected by illegal mining, especially since the discovery of sapphires there in since 2016.
-Consequently, deforestation has accelerated, especially along the rivers, where waters are now spoiled by sediment, soil, and other contaminants.
+Where the forest is lush and most populated, there can be as many as 40 to 60 lemurs per 0.4 mile (1 square km).
+Populations are smaller in other areas, like the lowland rainforests of the Ankeniheny-Zahema Corridor (CAZ) in eastern Madagascar, where density does not exceed 10 individuals per 0.4 square mile (1 square km).
+This protected area—one of the largest rainforests remaining in Madagascar—has been affected by illegal mining, especially since the discovery of sapphires there in 2016.
+Since then, deforestation has accelerated, especially along the rivers, where waters are now spoiled by sediment, soil, and other contaminants.

 Communication

 Lemurs communicate through vocalizations, touch, and scent.
+As wet-nosed primates (strepsirrhines), they rely on scent more heavily than vision to interpret and communicate with the world around them.
 Equipped with scent glands on their chests and wrists, they rub surfaces to mark their territory.
-The scent marks left behind are chock full of useful information for other lemurs.
-It tells them if the scent belongs to a young or older female or male, if the female is in estrus, if the individual is healthy, and where that individual has been or how long ago the marking was left.
+The scent marks left behind are chock-full of useful information for other lemurs.
+It tells them whether the scent belongs to a young or older female or male, if the female is in estrus (ready to mate), if the individual is healthy, and where that individual has been or how long ago the marking was left.

-When resting, brown lemurs groom one another to establish and maintain social bonds.
-They have a toothcomb, a dental structure of fine teeth on the jaw.
-While grooming another lemur, they grab and isolate tufts of hair with their hands, then lower their mouth to comb through, clean, and remove parasites with their teeth.
+When resting, common brown lemurs groom one another to establish and maintain social bonds.
+They have a toothcomb, a dental structure of fine teeth on the lower jaw, to facilitate grooming.
+While grooming, they grab and isolate tufts of hair with their hands, then lower their mouth to comb through, clean, and remove parasites with their teeth.

 They use various vocalizations throughout the day, each with a specific purpose.
 To maintain social cohesion with other members of the group, for instance, they emit a nasal sound that primatologists refer to as “ohn.”
 When they want to let the group know that a predator is near, they produce a loud “crou” alarm call.
-But if they want to dissuade outsiders from getting too close, they may face members of the an opposing group and harangue them with tail wagging and a high-pitched sound referred to as “cree.”
-Eventually, the other group retreats and no harm is done.
+But if they want to dissuade outsiders from getting too close, they may face members of an opposing group and harangue them with tail wagging and a high-pitched sound called “cree.”
+Eventually, the other group retreats, and no harm is done.

 Reproduction and Family

-Brown lemurs reach maturity by the time they are two years old.
-They mate seasonally between May and July—although the actual mating season only lasts two to three weeks—during which females come in estrus at different times and are only receptive for 24 hours.
-To attract males, they increase their scent marking activity.
+Common brown lemurs reach sexual maturity at about two years of age (509 days for females, 633 days for males).
+They mate between May and June, but the mating season only lasts three weeks.
+Females come into estrus at different times and are only receptive for 24 hours.
+To attract males, females increase their scent-marking activity.
+When they are interested, males approach them from behind and stand over them, holding the females by the hips.
+Jealous individuals may interfere.

-Between September and November, and after a gestation of approximately 125 days, females give birth to a single infant.
+After a gestation (pregnancy) of approximately 120 days, females give birth to a single infant, generally in October.
 Twins are rare.
-They can give birth again a year later, although climate and food availability influence females’ reproductive cycles.
+At birth, the baby weighs approximately 2.5 ounces (73 grams).
+Females can give birth again a little over a year after (about 548 days), although climate and food availability influence females’ reproductive cycles.

 For the first three weeks, babies hang onto their mothers’ bellies.
 When they are a little older and stronger, they ride on their mothers’ backs.
 Infant mortality is high during the first few months of life.
-Babies need a strong grip to not fall to their demise; they are also at high risk of dying from parasitic infestation or being preyed upon.
-Until their babies are weaned (around 7 months of age), mothers devote more time to foraging because they need more calories to sustain themselves while producing milk for their offspring.
+Babies need a strong grip to not fall to their demise.
+They are also at high risk of dying from parasitic infestation or being preyed upon.
+Until their babies are weaned (around 7 months of age), mothers devote more time to foraging because they need more calories to sustain themselves.

 Ecological Role